 Business as usual

-In contrast to OKR, which help you break out of the status quo, Business as usual is everything you need to do to maintain the status quo.
+In contrast to OKR, which help you break out of the status quo, Business as usual is everything you need to do to maintain your key business areas on an ongoing basis.

 Example: after our Coaching Team established an amazing onboarding experience for new customers, we expected them to continue delivering this great onboarding experience to our customers.
 It wasn’t reflected in their OKRs anymore since there was no reason to build a new onboarding experience nor to optimize or innovate the existing one.
 Delivering a great onboarding experience became business as usual.